Abdulazeez007/Implememnting-a-Secure-ACR-and-Azure-Kubernetes-Service/README.md

        ***ACRNAME=$(az acr list --resource-group AuroraRG --query '[].{Name:name}' --output tsv) az aks update -n AuroraKubernetsCluster -g AuroraRG --attach-acr $ACRNAME***

 - This command grants the ‘acrpull’ role assignment to the ACR. ***the arcpull role assignment, allows ACR the permission to pull Images.***
-- run the following to grant the AKS cluster the Contributor role to its virtual network.
+- Run the following to grant the AKS cluster the Contributor role to its virtual network.

        ***RG_AKS=AuroraRG***
        ***RG_VNET=MC_AuroraRG_AuroraKubernetsCluster_centralus***